 a) Resolution 70 (Rev. Dubai, 2018) of this conference, on mainstreaming a gender perspective in ITU and promotion of gender equality and the empowerment of women through telecommunications/information and communication technologies (ICTs), which resolves to accord high priority to the incorporation of gender policies in the management, staffing and operation of ITU;

-b) the strategic plan for the Union as described in Resolution 71 (Rev. Dubai, 2018) of this conference, and the need for highly skilled and motivated staff to attain the goals contained therein;
+b) the strategic plan for the Union as described in Resolution 71 (Rev. Bucharest, 2022) of this conference, and the need for highly skilled and motivated staff to attain the goals contained therein;

 c) Resolution 151 (Rev. Dubai, 2018) of this conference, which instructs the Secretary-General to continue to improve methodologies associated with results-based management (RBM) and results-based budgeting (RBB), at the levels of planning and implementation;